AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

     <!-- 1.
 Install the latest [Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration) to your cloned AEM Forms environment. -->

 1. Run the [Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration).
-While specifying parameters on the **[!UICONTROL Create Migration Set]** screen, specify the following AEM Forms-specific paths to the **[!UICONTROL Paths to be included]** option.
-It adds AEM Forms assets to migration set.
+While specifying parameters on the **[!UICONTROL Create Migration Set]** screen, specify the path of Adaptive Forms, themes, templates, Form Data Models, Cloud Services, Custom Components and other AEM Forms-specific assets to the **[!UICONTROL Paths to be included]** option.
+It adds specified AEM Forms assets to migration set.

-    * /content/dam/formsanddocuments
+## Paths of various AEM Forms-specific assets

+* **Adaptive Forms**: You can find adaptive forms at `/content/dam/formsanddocuments/`and /content/forms/af.
+For example, for an adaptive form titled WKND Registration add paths `/content/dam/formsanddocuments/wknd-registration` and `/content/forms/af/wknd-registration`.
+* **Form Data Mode**: You can find all the Form Data Models at `/content/dam/formsanddocuments-fdm`.
+For example,  `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`

+* **Client libraries**: You can find client libraries at `/etc/clientlibs`, `/etc/clientlibs/fd` and `/etc/clientlibs/reference-themes`.
+For example, client libraries for the canvas themes are at `/etc/clientlibs/reference-themes/canvas-3-0`

+* **Templates**: You can find adaptive form templates at `/conf/ReferenceEditableTemplates`.

+* **Cloud Configurations**: You can find Cloud Configurations at `/conf/`.
+For example, Form Data Model cloud configuration is at `/conf/global/settings/cloudconfigs/fdm`

+* **Workflow Model**: You can find AEM Workflow Models at `/conf/global/settings/workflow/models/`. for an workflow model titled WKND Registration add path `/conf/global/settings/workflow/models/wknd-registration`

+You can add top level folder paths listed below or specific folder paths as described below.
+It enables you to migrate a certain assets and all the assets and forms at once.

 * /content/dam/formsanddocuments-fdm
 * /content/dam/formsanddocuments/themes
 * /content/forms/af
 * /etc/clientlibs/fd
 * /etc/clientlibs/reference-themes
 * /conf/ReferenceEditableTemplates

 To migrate AEM Workflow models, specify the following paths:

 * /conf/global/settings/workflow/models/
 * /conf/global/settings/workflow/launcher
 * /var/workflow/models

-    You can also specify path of a particular asset or an Adaptive Form.
-It enables you to migrate certain assets and forms rather than migrating all the assets and forms at once.